eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 - The registers it makes use of.
 - The files it has open

-__Process API__: The way you expect to be able ot interact with a process.
+__Process API__: The way you expect to be able to interact with a process.
 For example, we should be able to create, destroy, and wait for a process.
 Other operations might also be possible.

-__Process List__: Data struction that the OS uses to track information about processes that are running, ready or blocked.
+__Process List__: Data structure that the OS uses to track information about processes that are running, ready or blocked.
 The individual members in this list are sometimes called PCBs (process control blocks) or process descriptors.